ReactiveSets/toubkal/README.md

 ### XS Pipelet Programming

-At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating the typicall callback hell of assynchronous request-response programming models.
+At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating the typical callback hell of assynchronous request-response programming models.

 ### Ecosystem